mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 Security Event Token (SET) delivery requires event receivers to indicate to event transmitters the subjects about which they wish to receive events, and how they wish to them.
-This specification defines a REST API for a basic control plane that event transmitters can implement and event receivers may use to manage the flow of events from one to the other.
+This specification defines an HTTP API for a basic control plane that event transmitters can implement and event receivers may use to manage the flow of events from one to the other.